 Washington Irving Elementary School became a model of school reform in Chicago a decade ago.
 The school did it without adding a ton more money.
 It wasn't a magnet school or charter school.
-Their strategy: Get the kids to enjoy reading and writing; get them glasses if they need them; give teachers control of their classrooms.
+Their strategy: Get the kids to enjoy reading and writing, get them glasses if they need them, give teachers control of their classrooms.
 Scores climbed.
 Teachers like Cathy were happy.
 Students actually liked coming to school.
 We hear excerpts from Ira's 1994 All Things Considered series about the school.
-Full transcripts and audio of the series also are online.
 (21 minutes)

 © Copyright NPR® 1994, 1995.
 The news reports by Ira Glass were originally broadcast on National Public Radio's All Things Considered® on December 21, 1994, March 17, 1995, May 17th, 1995, and April 14, 1995, respectively, and are used with the permission of National Public Radio, Inc. Any unauthorized duplication is strictly prohibited.